 selected = "daily")

-In the server function, I utilized the switch function to set up a reactive dataset that would incorporate the appropriate transformations based on the user input, where climate_daily, climate_monthly and climate_yearly are datasets created during the initial import & clean step to accomplish this goal:
+function to set up a reactive dataset that would incorporate the appropriate transformations based on the user input, where climate_daily

 datasetInput <- reactive({